 Net assets represent the difference between assets and liabilities.
-Net assets invested in capital assets, consist of capital assets, net of accumulated depreciation.
+Net assets invested in capital assets, net of related debt consist of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.